puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 		facter osfamily
 		facter puppetversion

+{% tip %}
-	CALL OUT: You can see all `facter` commands [here](http://docs.puppetlabs.com/facter/latest/core_facts.html)
+You can see all `facter` commands [here](http://docs.puppetlabs.com/facter/latest/core_facts.html)

-4. Carthik - at this point I would go over key commands for navigating the LVM such as `progress`, `completedtasks`, `questtasks`, etc. (those are not literal examples).
-Don't worry about the intro.md file.
-It will be going away.
-I will be updating the Quest Map to relect this
+{% endtip %}

+4. Transparent information is essential on Elvium.
+To monitor your status on Elvium we've created custom commands for you.

+		quest --progress

+5. Transparent information is essential on Elvium.
+To monitor your status on Elvium we've created custom commands for you.

+		quest --progress